Reserved virtual servers for Classic

-IBM Cloud® Virtual Servers reserved instances offering is a great option if you want guaranteed resources for future deployments and cost savings.
-You choose between either a 1 or 3-year contract term for your reserved capacity.
-Within that reserved capacity, you can reserve a set of up to 20 virtual server instances of a specific size and provision those instances when you need them.
-You are guaranteed this capacity within the POD and data center of your choice for the life of the contract term.
+IBM Cloud® Virtual Servers reserved instances for Classic are a 1-year contract term that offers a cost savings.
+Within this reserved capacity, you can reserve a set of up to 20 virtual server instances of a specific size and provision those instances when you need them.
+You have this capacity within the POD and data center of your choice for the life of the contract term.

-Reserved virtual server instances offer many advantages, including the following benefits:
+Classic reserved virtual servers offer many advantages, including the following benefits:

 Benefit Description

-Guaranteed capacity When you reserve capacity, this capacity is guaranteed for the life of your contract term.
+Reserved capacity When you reserve capacity, this capacity is available for the life of your contract term.

 Global availability Reserved virtual servers are available in data centers globally.